LT Power Tariff Subsidy

 Offline

-1. Obtain an Eligibility Certificate (EC) within three months from the date of commencement of production or power connection.
+1. Obtain an Eligibility Certificate (EC) within three months from the date of commencement of production or date of power connection.

 2. Submit the first subsidy claim within 30 days from the date of issue of EC.